 - 1 large russet potato, peeled and chopped into 1” cubes

-1. In a heavy-bottomed 6-quart pot, sauté the leeks, celery, apple and 1/2 teaspoon salt in the olive oil over medium heat until softened, about 8 minutes.
+- In a heavy-bottomed 6-quart pot, over medium heat, sauté the leeks, celery, apple, and salt in olive oil until softened (8 minutes).

-2. Add the curry powder, cinnamon, and bay leaf and stir until the spices become fragrant, about 1 minute.
-Add the squash, potato, and stock, stir and bring to the boil, then reduce the heat to medium-low and simmer, covered, for 25-30 minutes, or until the potato crumbles when pressed with a fork.
+- Add the squash, potato, and broth.
+Stir and bring to a boil, then reduce the heat to medium-low and simmer, covered, until the potato crumbles when pressed with a fork (25-30 minutes).

-3. Remove from the heat, fish out the bay leaf and discard.
+- Remove from heat and discard bay leaf.
 Using an immersion blender or a regular blender (working in small batches), puree the soup until completely smooth.

-4. Strain the soup through a fine mesh strainer, taking care not to push the fibrous solids through the mesh.
-Return the soup to the stove and return it to a light simmer to reduce until the soup will lightly coat the back of a spoon.
+- Strain the soup through a fine mesh strainer, taking care not to push the fibrous solids through the mesh.
+Return the soup to the stove and bring to a light simmer, reducing until the soup lightly coats the back of a spoon.